ClinSeq/Clinical-Cancer-Genomics-Course/docs/lab_session/basic_unix.md

 ls /tmp
 ```
 > #### TIP!
 > * In unix one of the first things that’s good to know is how to escape once you’ve started something you don’t want.
-Use Ctrl-c (shows as ‘^C’ in the terminal) to exit (kill) a command.
-In some cases, a different key sequence is required (Ctrl-d).
+Use ++ctrl++ + c (shows as ‘^C’ in the terminal) to exit (kill) a command.
+In some cases, a different key sequence is required ( ++ctrl++ + d ).
 Note that anything including and after a “#” symbol is ignored, i.e. a comment.
 So in all the commands below, you do not have to type anything including and past a “#”.

 ### Options